 CHUJUPEN POTABLE WATER PROJECT: We are a small fish in a big pond on this project!
 The community of Chujupen, in the Quiche department of Guatemala, has a $100K project to extend the potable water to all residents in their community.
-It is our goal to contribute $5000 to this project!
-We raised the goal of $5,000 for this project for this year, but we will continue to raise funds until the project is completed, no matter how long it takes!
+It is our goal to keep funding to this project until it is complete!
+We’ve raised just over $11,000 so far!